NC-Book/NCB/cont/errata/README.md

 # Errata

-*None so far but I doubt it will stay this way*
+*None so far, but I doubt it will stay this way*